sellhack alternatives

 Final verdict

-SellHack is a tidy little finder, and that's also its ceiling.
-Its $0.049 entry sticker is charged per lookup, not per valid result, so at a typical ~30% find rate plus a monthly reset that strands the rest it really costs about $0.16–0.21 per usable email — and it stops at emails, caps at 5,000 credits a month, and throttles the list builder to 500 rows a day.
-The moment you need phones, or volume, or a European calling list, you've outgrown it.
+SellHack is a tidy little finder, but its $0.049 sticker is charged per lookup, not per valid result — nearer $0.16–0.21 per usable email — and it stops at emails and caps at 5,000 credits a month.
 Enrow is the switch: verified emails and documented EU direct dials, found in real time, from $17/month, charged only when the result is real.
-It won't hand you a browsable database or send your sequences — we left those jobs to LinkedIn and to senders like Emelia on purpose, because doing data only is why the data holds up.
-And nobody else on this page does the last trick: one click in the Chrome extension turns a LinkedIn profile into a complete verified contact, phone included, sitting in your CRM.
+It won't hand you a browsable database or send your sequences — that's deliberate — but the data layer holds up.
+And nobody else here does the last trick: one click turns a LinkedIn profile into a complete verified contact, phone included, sitting in your CRM.
 Take the 50 free credits you get back every month and let your own list decide.

 Every month, 50 fresh credits land in your account.
 No card, and they only spend on valid results.
 Test Enrow against the tool you're leaving.